Principal and Interest vs Interest Only: A Complete Guide (2026)

 Self-Employed or Fluctuating Income

-Best option: Interest-Only (short-term, with caution)
+Best option: Interest Only (short-term, with caution)

 • Helps manage cash flow while income varies